Programs

 Visit the Community Engaged Learning webpage for CENL course descriptions.

-CENL/RELG 1001: Compassionate Communities
+CENL/RELG 1001: Intro to Compassionate Communities

 Dr. Leslie Shumka